cavaunpeu/willwolf.io-source/content/life/exploring-crypto.md

 ## ASAPP

 Four and a half years at [ASAPP]({filename}/life/leaving-asapp.md) was my career on "exploit."
-ASAPP is a company solving important problems replete with wonderful colleagues and opportunities for growth.
+ASAPP is a company solving important problems replete with wonderful colleagues and ample opportunity for personal growth.
 I benefited from this environment each and every day.
 I kept choosing ASAPP because it unfailingly was, and remains, an excellent place to call my professional home.

 I joined ASAPP at age 28.
 I'm now 32.
 I'd like to see what else there is.
 Where else I can learn, enjoy, create and grow.
 In simple terms, I'd like to explore.